CREATE YOUR FREE ACCOUNT

 Santiago de Guayaquil is one of the largest cities in Latin America and lies alongside the Pacific coast of Ecuador.
 Agriculture, aquaculture, and trade are its most economically significant activities - not least because the greater part of the country’s national and international businesses are headquartered in this city.
-Ocean freight transportation to Guayaquil is vitally important to Ecuador.
+Ocean freight to Guayaquil is vitally important to Ecuador.
 Its sea port features important infrastructure for the handling of imports and exports.
 Its facilities move a good portion of the country’s foreign-trade goods, valued in the neighbourhood of $45 million annually.

 Ecuador is a member of a large number of international trade organizations, and recently signed a commercial treaty with the European Union.
 Its economic growth is sustained, and has advanced in a surprising manner, including during the economic crisis of the past few years.
-All of this makes ocean freight transportation to Guayaquil an option of great interest to Spanish exporters.
+All of this makes ocean freight to Guayaquil an option of great interest to Spanish exporters.

 The sea port of Guayaquil is managed by APG (the Guayaquil Port Authority).
 Its quays move 70 percent and over 80 percent of the country’s exports and imports respectively, which makes it one of the most important port facilities in the Pacific.
 Its traffic exceeds a million TEUs annually.